Medical questions & health advice by licensed doctors

 "I have swollen bumps all over my body.
-What could this be?
+What could this be?"

 They are mostly on my back, behind my knees, wrists, armpits, between my legs, behind my ears and in the creases of my elbows.
 They are itchy, non-circular, slightly red bumps.

 If you have recently been exposed to any new medications, soaps, shampoos, detergents, or anything in your environment, you could be having an allergic reaction.
 The specific distribution of your bumps is not entirely consistent with allergies however, which does cause one to consider other options.
 Eczema is a common skin ailment that is more common among those with asthma and allergies.
 It is manifest by dry, itchy, red spots or patches that can show up on any body part, including some of those that you are describing.
 Just like with allergies, there are some over the counter medications that can help with your symptoms.
 The wide spread nature of your problem implies that, ultimately, you will need to speak with a doctor about them, however.
 Other possible explanations include psoriasis and a host of other ailments, some infectious and some having more to do with your body and overall health.
 Fortunately, your doctor should be able to help you feel better soon after a physical exam and some questions.
 Please speak with your doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.